sunjerry019/physicsOlympiadNotes/README.md

 # physicsOlympiadNotes
-Backup of the sources for my Physics Olympiad Notes
+Backup of the sources for my SJPO Training Notes